PAXSTORE/paxstore-openapi-java-sdk/docs/TERMINAL_API.md

-### Get terminal CPU and RAM usage statistic by SN
+### Get terminal CPU and Storage usage statistic by SN

-Get terminal cpu, ram, battery usage by terminal serial no.
+Get terminal cpu, storage usage by terminal serial no.

 **API**